clojure/core.rrb-vector/README.md

 ## Releases and dependency information

 core.rrb-vector requires Clojure >= 1.5.0.
-The ClojureScript version
+View vectors created by
+`clojure.core/subvec` are correctly handled for Clojure >= 1.6.0.
+The
-is regularly tested against the most recent ClojureScript release.
+ClojureScript version is regularly tested against the most recent ClojureScript release.

 core.rrb-vector releases are available from Maven Central.
 Development snapshots are available from the Sonatype OSS repository.